habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/bootstrap_core_packages.md

 ## Generate a personal access token

-You need a personal access token in your on-prem Habitat Builder instance to bootstrap the `core` packages and authenticate with the `hab` client.
+You need a personal access token in your on-prem Habitat Builder deployment to bootstrap the `core` packages and authenticate with the `hab` client.

 If you don't already have a token, generate one: